meneguzzi/graduate-work/README.md

 # Graduate work

-Dissertations and Theses from my graduate students, sorted by year:
+Dissertations and Theses from my graduate students, sorted by year.
+This is both to serve as a coherent repository for my students regardless of my affiliation, but also to provide some guidance to current and future students.
+If you are a new student, please check out my checklists for both [MSc](msc-checklist.md) and [PhD](phd-checklist.md) dissertations.
+If you are interested in undergraduate final year projects, check [this repo instead](https://github.com/meneguzzi/meneguzzi-final-projects).

 ## [PhD Theses](phd)